hollyschinsky/pocket-guide/native-notification.md

     <script src="cordova.js"></script>
     ```

-  >This instructs the Cordova CLI to inject a platform specific version of cordova.js at build time.
-In other words, cordova.js doesn't need to be (and shouldn't be) present in your project/www folder.
+  >This instructs the PhoneGap CLI to inject a platform specific version of cordova.js at build time.
+In other words, cordova.js doesn't need to be (and shouldn't be) present in your **pg-workshop/www** folder.

-3. When running on a device with the navigator.notification object available (the dialogs plugin is installed), override the window.alert() function and replace its default implementation with a call to navigator.notification.alert().
+3. When running on a device, the `navigator.notification` object is available via a core Cordova Dialogs plugin so we can take advantage of
+native alerts.

-    Open **js/app.js**, and add this code to the "Event Registration" block:
+  Open **js/app.js**, and add this code block beneath the "Device Ready Event".

     ```
     document.addEventListener('deviceready', function () {